 Loose discharge pipes might be the reason why your sump pump is making a banging noise.
 The discharge pipe is the component that removes water from the sump basin.
 If this piece doesn’t function properly, it could lead to flooding.

 You may be able to resolve the issue by securing the loose pipes with wire.
 In addition, you will want to consider adding an extra bracket where the noise originated.
 If you need help fixing a sump pump that is making a banging noise, call a professional to perform a maintenance check.

 4. Gurgling Sounds

-A gurgling sound coming from your sump pump indicates that water is flowing back through the discharge pipe.
+Are you wondering why your sump pump is making a slurping or gurgling sound?
+A gurgling noise coming from your sump pump indicates that water is flowing back through the discharge pipe.
 Here are some ways to fix this problem: